AI-READI/cds-specification/docs/git/workflows.md

           repo-token: ${{ secrets.BOT_ACTIONS }}
           days-before-issue-stale: 30
           days-before-issue-close: 14
-          stale-pr-message: "Stale pull request"
+          stale-pr-message: 'Stale pull request'
-          stale-issue-label: "no-issue-activity"
+          stale-issue-label: 'no-issue-activity'
-          stale-pr-label: "no-pr-activity"
+          stale-pr-label: 'no-pr-activity'
-          stale-issue-message: "This issue is stale because it has been open for 30 days with no activity."
+          stale-issue-message: 'This issue is stale because it has been open for 30 days with no activity.'
-          close-issue-message: "This issue was closed because it has been inactive for 14 days since being marked as stale."
+          close-issue-message: 'This issue was closed because it has been inactive for 14 days since being marked as stale.'
           days-before-pr-stale: -1
           days-before-pr-close: -1
 ```